Rokiis1/roadmap/test_managment/test_managment.md

 10. **Approval:**

-- **Sign-off by Stakeholders:** Obtain approval and sign-off from key stakeholders to validate the test plan.
+    - **Sign-off by Stakeholders:** The sign-off section of a test plan is indicates that all stakeholders have reviewed and approved the test plan.
+This approval signifies that the stakeholders agree with the testing strategy, scope, objectives, and other details outlined in the test plan.

 </details>